-Mower oil type, quantity and the oil filling procedure is covered here in this post but if you need video help check out “Check mower engine oil level”.
+Mower oil type, quantity, and the oil filling procedure are covered here in this post, but if you need video help, check out “Check mower engine oil level”.

 How Much Oil?

 The amount of oil depends on the engine type and size.
-Most Briggs & Stratton single cylinder riding mowers and walk behind mowers like 5W30 or 10W30 oil and will take from empty approximately 1.5 quarts (1.42 lt.), more if they’re fitted with an oil filter 1.62 quarts (1.54 lt.).
-Twin cylinder B&S take 2 quarts (1.9 lt.).
+Most Briggs & Stratton single cylinder riding mowers and walk-behind mowers like 5W30 or 10W30 oil will take from empty approximately 1.5 quarts (1.42 lt.), more if they’re fitted with an oil filter 1.62 quarts (1.54 lt.).
+Twin-cylinder B&S takes 2 quarts (1.9 lt.).

-Modern walk behind mowers like 5W30 or 10W30, older engines like SAE30 and the average walk behind mower takes about .65 of a quart (.6 lt.) of oil from empty.
+Modern walk-behind mowers like 5W30 or 10W30, older engines like SAE30, and the average walk-behind mower take about .65 of a quart (.6 lt.) of oil from empty.

 What Oil Type?

-Mostly oil type is dependent upon outside temperatures as this changes the Viscosity (resistance to flow) of oil.
+Most oil type is dependent upon outside temperatures as this changes the viscosity (resistance to flow) of oil.
 Modern engines will use a multi-grade such as 10W30 and older engines SAE30.

 Single Weight Oil

-Single weight oils such as SAE30 have a good working range (40 to 100 deg F), fine for older engines.
-I prefer to use multi grade oils, they offer greater protection from temperature swings, and modern mowers were designed to use them.
-If your using any 4 stroke engine in colder temperatures, you’ll need a multi-grade oil.
+Single-weight oils such as SAE30 have a good working range (40 to 100 deg F), fine for older engines.
+I prefer to use multi-grade oils, they offer greater protection from temperature swings, and modern mowers were designed to use them.
+If you’re using any 4-stroke engine in colder temperatures, you’ll need multi-grade oil.

 Multi Grade Oil

-Synthetic oil is basically a man made oil, manufactured in a lab like a chemical.
-Part synthetic is obviously man made synthetic oil, blended with oil made by nature.
-Part synthetic and full synthetic oils will offer the very best protection, however they’re expensive.
+Synthetic oil is basically a man-made oil manufactured in a lab like a chemical.
+Part synthetic is obviously man-made synthetic oil, blended with oil made by nature.
+Part synthetic and full synthetic oils will offer the very best protection.
+However, they were expensive.

 How to Check Oil

-The oil level is best checked cold, and on level ground.
-If your engines been running, just allow the oil to settle for a few minutes before checking.
+The oil level is best checked cold and on level ground.
+If your engines have been running, just allow the oil to settle for a few minutes before checking.

-Dipstick – Style of dipsticks vary, however they all operate on the same idea.
+Dipstick – The style of dipsticks varies.
+However, they all operate on the same idea.

-Dipsticks come in different styles but all do the same job.
-A lower mark (L) and an full mark (F).
+Dipsticks come in different styles, but all do the same job.
+A lower mark (L) and a full mark (F).
 When the oil level is in the hatched area, it’s OK, but aim to have it at the F mark.